Skip to content

 For self-employed individuals, benefit amounts typically depend on verified earnings, often using tax returns and financial documentation.
 This is where planning matters.
 If your tax strategy minimizes taxable income aggressively, you may also be limiting the income the carrier is willing to insure.
 That does not mean you should abandon good tax planning, but it does mean you should understand the tradeoff before you need coverage.
 The underwriting process is both medical and financial, and the financial side is often the biggest surprise for business owners.

-Most self-employed applicants benefit from a structure that protects them in both “total” and “partial” disability scenarios.
-A total disability claim is obvious—you cannot work.
+Most self-employed applicants benefit from a structure that protects them in both total and partial disability scenarios.
+Total disability claims are obvious—you cannot work.
 But partial disability is common in the self-employed world, where you may still be able to do some tasks, manage a team, or work limited hours, yet your income drops because you cannot perform the high-value duties that produce most of your revenue.
-This is why residual (partial) disability coverage becomes a centerpiece of a strong self-employed policy design.
+This is why residual (partial) disability coverage becomes a centerpiece of strong self-employed policy design.

 Coverage types that are most relevant for the self-employed